There are many different reasons why women have C-sections, and there can even be multiple reasons from each birth.

 Sometimes your bag of waters may break first before labor begins, or sometimes the membranes are ruptured in early labor.

-When the bag of waters breaks, it releases hormones that usually kick labor into gear; however, if the membranes rupture first, it can take a long time for the body to register that it’s time to begin labor.
+When the bag of water breaks, it releases hormones that usually kick labor into gear; however, if the membranes rupture first, it can take a long time for the body to register that it’s time to begin labor.

-When labor is happening and membranes are ruptured early on, it can bring baby down onto the cervix, but often times in early labor, the baby is still a little higher and that can increase the chances of baby coming down in a wonky position.
+When labor is happening and membranes are ruptured early on, it can bring the baby down onto the cervix, but often times in early labor, the baby is still a little higher and that can increase the chances of the baby coming down in a wonky position.